anyswap/Anyswap-FAQ/General Questions.rst

 |br|

-How does Anyswap reward traders and liquidity providers?
+How does Anyswap reward stakers, traders and liquidity providers?
-&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&
+&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&

+Q. How does Anyswap reward stakers?

+A. Anyswap allows ANY on the Fusion platform to be staked.
+Users can click on 'Staking' on the Fusion platform and they once they have unlocked the smart contract (only required to be done once), they can then add to their stake by clicking the + button.
+Rewards continuosly update, visible on the display and can be harvested at any time.
+The staked ANY can be unstaked at any time.
+If you add more to your stake, the outstanding rewards are put back into your wallet.
+The APY from staking is shown in the display and depends on how many ANY are currently staked by everyone.

 Q. What rewards do traders receive?

 A. Anyswap has differentiated itself from other DEX's by rewarding trading directly.
-On the Fusion blockchain version of Anyswap, every 100 blocks (~ 20 minutes), 250 ANY are awarded to traders, split according to their proportion of the volume in this period.
-If a user is the only one making a trade within these 100 blocks, they would receive all of the 250 ANY.
-If there is no swap trade during this 100 blocks, 150 ANY will be rewarded to liquidity providers and 100 ANY will be rewarded to Anyswap Working Node (AWN) runners.
+On the Fusion blockchain version of Anyswap, every 100 blocks (~ 20 minutes), ANY are awarded to traders, split according to their proportion of the volume in this period.
+If a user is the only one making a trade within these 100 blocks, they would receive all of the ANY.
+If there is no swap trade during this 100 blocks (very unlikely), the rewards will be split between liquidity providers and Anyswap Working Node (AWN) runners.

 Q. What fixed rewards do Liquidity Providers receive?

 A. Liquidity rewards are split between the different blockchains of Anyswap.
 Every approximately 24 hours, ANY will be rewarded to liquidity providers according to each one’s liquidity portion, The system will use the lowest liquidity provided by each providers to calculate the portion.
 Before AWN's are elected, the total rewards will be the 9,900 + 6,600 that will eventually go to the AWN's.
 The total daily rewards until then will therefore be 16,500

-The current (starting 19/11/2020) daily split of liquidity ANY rewards between the blockchains is as follows, including some additional promotional rewards :-
+The current (starting 08/12/2020) daily split of liquidity ANY rewards between the blockchains is as follows, including some additional promotional rewards :-

-Fusion 21,780 ANY       LP 50%, SWAP 50%
+Fusion 20,790 ANY LP 50%, SWAP 50%

 Ethereum 5,610 ANY LP 100%

 BSC 5,610 ANY LP 50%, SWAP 50%

-Fantom 3,330  ANY       LP 100%
+Fantom 3,300 ANY LP 100%

+ANY Staking 990

 Total: 36,300 ANY/day